Accessibility Tools

 For help and support, call Lifeline on 13 11 14 or Suicide Call Back Service on 1300 659 467.

 If you have thoughts of suicide, this guide is designed to help you recognise your warning signs, find the right support, and keep safe.
-It also has information for managing life if you have experienced a suicide attempt.
+It has information for managing life if you have experienced a suicide attempt.
+There is also advice for families and friends.

-Suicidal thoughts can come and go, and may seem to come out of nowhere, but they often follow a time of gradual change in how you feel or things you do.
+Suicidal thoughts can come and go, and might be mild or more intense.
+They may seem to come out of nowhere, but they often follow a time of gradual change in how you feel or things you do.

-Take a look at this list and note those things which are true for you when you start to have suicidal feelings:
+Here are some examples of warning signs that something might not be right.
+Take a look and note down anything that might be relevant for you when you start to have suicidal feelings:

 • Spending less time with friends or family than usual.